zc/cimaa/src/zc/cimaa/slack.rst

     channel_id:     The Slack ID of the named channel (Used for test validation)

+(You can find a Slack API token in the `Slack documentation
+<https://api.slack.com/web>`_.
+Under Authentication it will either show a token
+if you've created one or provide an option to generate one.)

 We'll also use the slack API to validate our tests::

     >>> import slacker